brainhack-school2024/Ashkar_project/README.md

 # Generating synthetic CT scans from MRIs to enhance radiotherapy treatment planning

 ## About me
 I am a gradute student at Polytechnique Montreal, finishing my Masters in Biomedical Engineering, Instrumentation and Medical Imaging.
 I come from a background of a Bachelor in Pure Physics and a Masters in Medical Physics-Safety and Security.
+I am interested in finiding new imaging techniques coupled to AI and hyperspectral retinal imaging and i believe that BHS will help me get a step closer to achieving a personal project adn get familiar with Machine Learning and Data analysis.

 <a href="https://github.com/KhaledAshkar">
    <img src="https://avatars.githubusercontent.com/u/122472459?v=4?s=100" width="100px;" alt=""/>
    <br /><sub><b>Khaled Ashkar</b></sub>
 </a>

-nanana
 ## Project summary
 This project aims to develop a deep learning model that generates reliable synthetic CT scans from MRIs only, Contrast and Field magnitude-agnostic to eliminate the need for additional CT scans in hospitals and clinics.
 #### Keywords